JetBrains/amper/docs/Documentation.md

 ### Product types

 Product type describes the target platform and the type of the product at the same type.
 Here is the partial list of possible product types:
-- `lib` - a reusable library which could be used as dependency by other Pots in the codebase.
+- `lib` - a reusable library which could be used as dependency by other Modules in the codebase.
 - `jvm/app` - a JVM console or desktop application
 - `windows/app` - a mingw64 app
 - `linux/app`